percona/pmm-doc/docs/pmm-admin/manage-users/delete_users.md

-# Add users in PMM

-PMM collects Linux metrics automatically starting from the moment when you have configured your node for monitoring with `pmm-admin config`.
+## Delete Users

+You can delete a user in PMM as follows:

+1. On the *User* tab, click the user you want to delete.

+2. Click *Delete user*.